Quick Strokes 🎨

 To escape the hectic pace of Paris in 1888, Vincent van Gogh moved south to Arles, where he set up a collaborative workspace.
 Paul Gauguin was the first artist to join him.

-In anticipation of his friend’s arrival, Van Gogh painted two symbolic portraits to brighten up their bare rooms: one featuring his simple wooden chair and another of Gauguin’s more ornate armchair.
-Sadly (some would say predictably), the relationship between the two men soured.
-Within weeks, Gauguin returned to Paris.
+To brighten their bare rooms, Van Gogh painted two symbolic portraits: one of his own simple wooden chair, and another of Gauguin’s more ornate armchair.
+Sadly, the relationship between the two artists soured quickly.
+Within weeks, Gauguin packed his bags and returned to Paris.

-A century later, Nigerian artist John Madu reimagines Gauguin’s chair with a symbolic self-portrait of his own featuring a red plastic chair, flip flops, and a Coke bottle.
-On the chair lies an open book of Japanese ukiyo-e prints, which Van Gogh admired and studied in detail.
+A century later, Nigerian artist John Madu reimagined Gauguin’s chair with a symbolic self-portrait of his own, featuring a red plastic chair, flip flops, and a Coke bottle.
+Resting on the chair is a book of Japanese ukiyo-e prints—an art form Van Gogh admired and studied in detail.

-“I want to pay homage to this master I love,” says Madu.
-“Reinterpreting his visuals in a West African context allows me to create a bridge between local narratives and a global audience.”
-To see the complete series by John Madu at the Van Gogh Museum in Amsterdam, click here.
+“I want to pay homage to this artist I love,” said Madu, who reinterpreted Van Gogh’s visuals in a West African context to create a bridge between local narratives and a global audience.
+You can see the full series on the Van Gogh Museum website.

 On the left is Van Gogh's painting of his own simple wooden chair.
 On the chair lies a pipe and a pouch of tobacco.